rtyler/brokenco.de/_posts/2011-12-23-identica-is-dead-to-me.markdown

 ---

 There was a time when I was a big fan and user of open source microblogging site [Identi.ca](http://identi.ca).
-I regret ot inform you that this time has passed and I can no longer in good conscience support the platform.
+I regret to inform you that this time has passed and I can no longer in good conscience support the platform.

 Identi.ca has always had issues, to be expected of an open source web property, there are bound to some rough edges running around.
-Things took a turn for hte worse when the team decided to [perform a major upgrade](http://status.net/2011/09/15/upgrading-identi-ca-and-other-statusnet-cloud-sites-to-1-0-0rc1) which took the site offline for an entire weekend.
+Things took a turn for the worse when the team decided to [perform a major upgrade](http://status.net/2011/09/15/upgrading-identi-ca-and-other-statusnet-cloud-sites-to-1-0-0rc1) which took the site offline for an entire weekend.
 The major upgrade in